At Devonshire Junior Academy we take online safety very seriously.

 We teach children not to talk to strangers when walking home, however it is just as important they keep themselves safe online.

 Materials, contacts and services available online can put children at risk.
-Click on the logo to the right to view our Online Safety Policy.
+Click here for our online safety policy.

 It is very important that we teach children not to live in silence about abuse.
 At Devonshire Junior Academy, we have a policy of telling.